Maalai Naerathu Mayakkam: Production

-After the release of Pudhupettai, Selvaraghavan set up a production company, White Elephants, along with Yuvan Shankar Raja and Arvind Krishna.
+After the release of Pudhupettai (2006), director Selvaraghavan set up a production company, White Elephants, along with Yuvan Shankar Raja and Arvind Krishna.
 He announced the team's first project, Idhu Maalai Nerathu Mayakkam, which began filming in November 2006.
 The team shot scenes with Karthi, whose debut film, Paruthiveeran, was awaiting release, and Sandhya.
 The film was stalled, in early 2007, due to Arvind Krishna's decision to leave White Elephants.
 As a result, the project was eventually shelved.

-Midway through the production of Aayirathil Oruvan, Selvaraghavan then relaunched Idhu Maalai Nerathu Mayakkam in November 2008 and filming started with a new cast of Dhanush and Andrea Jeremiah in the leading roles.
+Midway through the production of Aayirathil Oruvan, Selvaraghavan relaunched Idhu Maalai Nerathu Mayakkam in November 2008 and filming started with a new cast of Dhanush and Andrea Jeremiah in the leading roles.
 Ramji and G. V. Prakash Kumar had taken over as the cinematographer and music director respectively.
 The film was described to be a "quick project" with Selvaraghavan and Dhanush's sister, Vimalageetha taking up the production reins.
-However, filming was subsequently stalled for unknown reasons in February 2009.
+However, filming was subsequently stalled for unknown reasons.
 In August 2009, the film was launched again for the third time with a first schedule planned in Hyderabad and Selvaraghavan taking over exclusively as producer.
-However the film was yet again abandoned in October 2009, and he began work on another project, Maruvan, with the lead actors instead.
+However the film was yet again abandoned in October 2009, and he began work on another project Maruvan (later titled Irandam Ulagam) with the lead actors instead.

-The film was relaunched in mid 2014 with Selvaraghavan's wife, Gitanjali, announced as the director of the script.
+The film was relaunched in mid-2014 under the truncated title Maalai Nerathu Mayakkam, with Selvaraghavan's wife Gitanjali announced as the new director.
 Production began in August 2014 with newcomers Balakrishna Kola and Wamiqa Gabbi, while the film was announced to be produced by Balakrishna's father, editor Kola Bhaskar.
 Further newcomers Amrit and Sridhar were signed on as the film's music composer and cinematographer respectively.
-The film's first look poster was released in April 2015, with a teaser released thereafter in September 2015.
+The film's first look poster was released in April 2015.
 Parvathy Nair shot for a small role in the film during late 2015, featuring in the title song and a few scenes.
 She revealed that the team were looking for a more established actress, but her immediate availability prompted the team to sign her for the role.